Peymankor/Bayesopt_well_control/0_Paper1_main.md

 \caption{Maximum utility at each iteration, after running L-BFGS-B to find the u with max utility, $\alpha_{EI}^*$}(\#fig:utilitycurve)
 \end{figure}

-Given that the BayesOpt inherintely has stochasric natrae ( from this perspective that having thje diffrenet initialization in LHS sampling will affect the final solution), in this section BayesOpt is repeated with diffret initilization.
-Ideally, this repeation shouwl be conducted 100 or 1000 times, to get better overview of the convergence of the algorithm given diffrent initilization.
-Though, because of the computional burden, in this work only three repeations were performed. optimization Repeat the Optimization, three times, in different initial design points.
-Figure \@ref(fig:difinit) shows results of three repeations.
-At each repeation (top, middle, bottom), the blue dots come from diffrente seed numbers and they are diffrente.
-Then, gicen that initialization $\mathcal{D}$, sequential sampling from the expenive function is perfomred, shown in the red points.
-Like previous case, in these repeations, 40 samples drawn from LHS algortihem, the 10 were taken thorigh BAyesOpt lagorith, totaling 50 samples.
-At each row of the Figure \@ref(fig:difinit), two horizontal lines show the maximum point $\overline{NPV}$ in both random sampling phase (LHS) and BayesOpt phase.
-As it can be noted from the Figure \@ref(fig:difinit), at each repeation, the BayesOpt will improve the solution with small sample evaluation of the $\overline{J}(u)$.
-Thefore, improvemnet following the BayesOpt phase indepned of the initial design, yet the bigger question is whether given different initial design, the algorithm converge the vicinity of global optima.
-What is refered here is that if having different initilaization will lead completely different final solution, that hints that the algorithm has a "local" search, in conrast, if the solutions leads to one specif close $u^*$, that reprsents that algorithm have a "global" view on the surface of the objective function.
-In the case of "global" optimization having diferent initilizatin should lead to simular final solution, since the algorithm will not get stuck in local optimum points, close to initilalized data.
+Given that the BO inherently has stochastic nature (from this perspective that having different initialization in LHS sampling will affect the final solution), in this part BO is repeated with three different initialization.
+Ideally, this repetitions need to be conducted 100 or 1000 times, to get better overview of the stability of the algorithm to different initialization.
+Though, because of the computional burden, in this work only three repetitions were performed.
+Figure \@ref(fig:difinit) shows results of three repetitions, (top, middle, bottom), where each blue points in the plot has it's own specific seed number for random generation at LHS process.
+Then, given that initialization $\mathcal{D}$, sequential finding of $\mathbf{u}^{next}$ is performed, shown in the red points.
+Like the previous case, in each repeation, forty samples are drawn from LHS, the ten were taken through iterations in BO, leaving $\mathcal{D}$ with fifty pair of $\mathbf{u},\mathbf{J(u)}$ .
+At each row of the Figure \@ref(fig:difinit), two horizontal lines show the maximum point $\mathbf{\overline{J}(u)}$ in both random sampling phase (LHS) and BO phase.
+As it can be noted from the Figure \@ref(fig:difinit), at each repeation, the BO will improve the solution with small sample evaluation of the $\overline{J}(u)$.
+Therefore, improvement following the BO phase is independent of the initial design, and fairly we can conclde that randomness in initialization will not degrade the prformnace of workflo.

+Yet the bigger question is whether given different initial design, does the algorithm converge the vicinity of a global optima?
+What is meant here is that if having different initialization will lead completely different final solution, that hints that the algorithm has a "local" search, in contrast, if the solutions leads to one specif close $\mathbf{u}$, that represents that algorithm have a "global" view on the surface of the objective function.
+In the case of "global" optimization having different initialization should lead to a similar final solution.
+In that case, since the algorithm will not get stuck in local optimum point.
 This is common practice in the gradient-based optimization where the algorithm is powerfull in local optimization and in order to avoid stuck in local exterme points, "multi-start" runs are performed in order to search the global point in the objective function.

 \begin{figure}